 In 2003, Harvey formed the Law Office of Harvey Mars, LLC and commenced practicing law as a sole practitioner.

 Harvey has written extensively and serves as an Editor for BNA's Treatise, "Employee and Union member Guide to Labor Law" and is also a per diem lecturer at Baruch College and Columbia University's Teacher's College.
 He is active in the New York State Bar Association, AFL-CIO Lawyers Coordinating Committee and the National Employment Lawyers Association.
-Harvey has achieved a AV Preeminent Peer Review rating from Martindale Hubbell and has also been selected a Metro New York Super Lawyer for seven years in a row.
+Harvey has achieved a AV Preeminent Peer Review rating from Martindale Hubbell and has also been selected a Metro New York Super Lawyer for ten consecutive years in a row.
 In addition, he has been chosen as a member of the American Society of Legal Advocates and received recognition as a “Empire State Counsel” for his pro bono service.
-Always striving to advance his skills and training, Harvey recently acquired a Basic Leadership Skills Certificate, a Certificate of Labor Studies as well as an Advanced Certificate of labor Studies and a Certificate of Advanced Collective Bargaining from the Cornell School of Industrial and Labor Relations, He currently is pursuing a Certificate in Advanced Collective Bargaining from the Cornell ILR School.
+Always striving to advance his skills and training, Harvey recently acquired a Basic Leadership Skills Certificate, a Certificate of Labor Studies as well as an Advanced Certificate of labor Studies and a Certificate of Advanced Collective Bargaining from the Cornell School of Industrial and Labor Relations,

 Harvey has previously been elected to serve as a member of the Board of Directors of CIANA; Center for the Integration and Advancement of New Americans, a not for profit social welfare agency providing new immigrants and refugees with transitional services run by a former client.
 He is also a member of American Mensa.

-Since his admission to the bar, Harvey has handled literally hundreds of legal matters and litigation for a wide variety of clients For those prospective clients who desire references, references from former clients shall be provided upon request.
+Since his admission to the , Harvey has handled literally hundreds of legal matters and litigation for a wide variety of clients For those prospective clients who desire references, references from former clients shall be provided upon request.